Applicants and Participants - Program Services

 Confidentiality for Children

-- Enroll your children: (per Government Codes §6206(a)) Children in your custody must be enrolled in the program in order to be eligible for the benefits of the program.
+- Enroll your children: (per Government Codes §6206(a)) Children in your custody must be enrolled in the program in order to be eligible for program services.

-- Child custody: (per Government Codes §6206.7(b)(2), 6206.7(g) and 6209.7) If you do not currently have legal custody of your child/children, you may not use enrollment in the program to avoid custody, visitation or support, or your participation in the program may be terminated and your confidential address information may be shared.
+- Child custody: (per Government Codes §6206.7(b)(2), 6206.7(g) and 6209.7) If you do not currently have legal custody of your child/children, you may not use enrollment in the program to avoid custody, visitation or support.
+You must provide all court orders related to the custody, visitation and/or support of your minor child/children when you enroll.

 - Section Six on the Application: (per Government Code §6206(a)(4)) must be completed in its entirety.
 Safe at Home is required by law to notify the other parent(s) of your minor child/children of how to properly serve you with court documents within ten days of your application to the program.